fbob/mplFOAM/README.md

+This repository contains some Python functions to plot OpenFOAM data with Matplotlib.

 mplFOAM
 =======

-Some Python functions to plot OpenFOAM data with Matplotlib using paraview.simple and numpy_support from vtk.util.
+This module contains functions to plot OpenFOAM data with Matplotlib using paraview.simple and numpy_support from vtk.util.

 At present time it only support:
 * surface plot in slice